RyanQueirozS/saciGL/docs/CONVENTIONS.md

 #### Braces

-If should contain braces if there the code in the if statement does more than one thing.
+`if` should contain braces whenthe code in the `if` statement does more than one thing.
 Example:

 ```c
 // This ifstatement does more than one thing:
 if (condition) valueTwo = 2, valueThree = 3;

 // The correct way:
 if (condition) {
     valueTwo = 2; // could be a ; or ,
     valueThree = 3;